kjteng/zeoslib/ZDbcSqLite/readme.md

    You can replace 'chacha20' with 'aes256cbc', 'aes128cbc', 'sqlcipher' or 'rc4' as desired

-3. To changing password (after step 1 above):
+3. To change password (after step 1 above):
       ZConnection1.ExecuteDirect('PRAGMA rekey =' + QuotedStr(pw)); //pw is a string variable containing you new password